hMatoba/Piexif/doc/sample.rst

 Piexif on Server
 ----------------

-Piexif loads exif data as dict from JPEG.
-Python dict is easy to convert to JSON, therefore piexif has a good compatible with AJAX, document oriented DB...
+Piexif stores the image's exif data as a dictionary.
+This dictionary is easy to convert to JSON for use with AJAX or for use with document oriented databases.

 ::